daniellefranca96/reflective-chain-of-thoughts/README.md

 </p>

 ## Optional Parameters:
 Below are some optional parameters that can be added to any prompt to increase it's success.
-All parameters should be put below EXPECTED RESULT SECTION (the file prompt_all_p.txt has a example of prompt with all parameters).
+All parameters should be put below EXPECTED RESULT SECTION.

 - MAX NUMBER OF LOOPS: (default: as much  as needed). \[In case a number is put by the user we must adjusts the plan to get to expect result in this limitation\]
 - RESOURCES AVALIBALE:  (default: unlimited, min: ) \[List the available resources that can be utilized by the language model that that apply to all steps, anything generated in prompts must not exceed this resources\]